drshahizan/software-engineering/proposal/submission/sec02/Alpha/readme.md

 - Development Tools: The development team will require a suite of software tools to design, develop, and test the system which may include project management software, code editors, version control systems, and integrated development environments (IDEs).
 - Web Frameworks: The development team will require web frameworks to build the application tier of the system.
 This may include Flask or Express.js for building RESTful APIs.
 - Front-End Frameworks: The development team will require front-end frameworks like React or Angular for building the user interface of the system.
-- Quality Assurance Tools: Tools for testing and quality assurance, including bug reporting software, automated testing frameworks, and documentation tools will be required to use.
-- Database Management System: As the system will require a database management system to store and manage rental data, a relational database management system (RDBMS) such as PostgreSQL or MySQL, or a NoSQL database like MongoDB may be included.

 #### Other Expenses: